phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 The LSTM networks we tested were prone to overfitting very quickly, but they still provided better results after two to three epochs than normal feed forward networks after 100 epochs.
 Overfitting happens when the results still improve on the training data set, but plateau or get worse on the validation data set.
 This means the network is starting to learn specific quirks in the training data set by heart, which it then can't apply on other data.

-We tried two regularization methods to reduce overfitting:
+We tried two regularization methods to reduce overfitting.
 At first we added dropout layers to the networks to try and avoid overfitting and to generally improve the results.
 Dropout layers randomly disconnect a specified fraction of neurons in a layer, different for every training batch.
 This should in theory help the network interpret it's inputs even when it is partially "blind", reducing the effective input dimension and thus reducing overfitting.
 For validation and evaluation the dropout is deactivated, so the network is able to take advantage of every single feature when actually using it as a predictor.
+In this case, we tried adding different dropout settings such as

+$$
+\begin{aligned}
+ & \text{input} & (20\%\text{ dropout}) \\
+\rightarrow & 125 \text{ neurons} & (50\% \text{ dropout}) \\
+\rightarrow & 80 \text{ neurons} & (50\% \text{ dropout}) \\
+\rightarrow & \text{output} &
+\end{aligned}
+$$

-In this case, we tried adding different dropout settings such as "input (20% dropout) $\rightarrow$ 125 neurons (50% dropout) $\rightarrow$ 80 neurons (50% dropout) $\rightarrow$ output" but this only increased the noise in the training loss and did not improve the results over a simple "input $\rightarrow$ 70 neurons $\rightarrow$ 45 neurons" configuration, both for feed forward and for LSTM networks.
+but this only increased the noise in the training loss and did not improve the results over a simple "input $\rightarrow$ 70 neurons $\rightarrow$ 45 neurons" configuration, both for feed forward and for LSTM networks.

-The solution that worked was L2-Regularization with a factor of $0.0001$.
+The solution that worked was L2-Regularization with a factor of 0.0001.
 L2-Regularization places a penalty on increasing complexity of the learned model by adding the sum of the squares of the weights to the loss function.
 This reduced the overfitting problem greatly and slightly improved the results, as can be seen in the example in @fig:l2reg.

 ![The same LSTM network trained without (left) and with (right) L2-Regularization.
 Note that without regularization the network starts overfitting after two epochs.
 With regularization training and validation loss mostly stay the same with regularization, and the validation error continues to improve.
 Training loss is blue, validation loss is red and validation error is orange.
 The y-axis is scaled the same for both graphs.](img/20170209000001.png){#fig:l2reg}